 The Committee is authorized to grant performance awards to participants on terms and conditions established by the Committee.
 The performance criteria to be achieved during any performance period and the length of the performance period is determined by the committee upon the grant of the performance award; provided however, that a performance period cannot be shorter than 12 months or longer than five years.
-Performance awards may be valued by reference to a designated number of shares (in which case they are referred to as performance awards may be settled by delivery of cash, shares or other property, or any combination thereof, as determined by the Committee.
+Performance awards may be valued by reference to a designated number of shares (in which case they are referred to as performance shares) or by reference to a designated amount of property including cash (in which case they are referred to as performance units).
+Performance awards may be settled by delivery of cash, shares or other property, or any combination thereof, as determined by the Committee.
 Performance awards granted to persons whom the Committee expects will, for the year in which a deduction arises, be "covered employees" (as defined below) will, if and to the extent intended by the committee, be subject to provisions that should qualify such awards as "performance-based compensation" not subject to the limitation on tax deductibility by our company under Code Section 162(m).
 For purposes of Section 162(m), the term "covered employee" means the Company's chief executive officer and each other person whose compensation is required to be disclosed in the Company's filings with the SEC by reason of that person being among the five highest compensated officers of the Company as of the end of a taxable year.
 If and to the extent required under Section 162(m) of the Code, any power or authority relating to a performance award intended to qualify under Section 162(m) of the Code is to be exercised by the Committee and not the Board.